Cipherion-Market-Research/Ciphex-Smart-Contracts/README.md

 ## About

-CipheX is capital-markets infrastructure for the tokenized economy, bridging traditional finance and digital assets.
-CipheX is an ecosystem by [Cipherion](https://ciphex.io).
+The Ciphex Capital Ecosystem ("Ciphex") is a unified economic ecosystem focused on emerging enterprise tokenization and autonomous market systems, reducing complexity and improving efficiency across capital formation, commercialization, and market participation as these markets evolve into intelligent digital capital markets.
+Ciphex is an ecosystem by [Cipherion](https://ciphex.io).